What is Nutrient Density? Plus Top 11 Nutrient-Dense Foods and Beverages

 11. Prebiotic Beverages Like OLIPOP

 Sugar-sweetened beverages (SSB) are any drink sweetened with various forms of added sugars.
 They include regular soda (not diet), fruit, sports and energy drinks, sweetened waters, and coffee and tea beverages made with added sugars.
-Consumption of SSBs is linked with a variety of chronic conditions such as obesity, type 2 diabetes, heart disease, and kidney diseases as well as tooth decay and cavities.
+24% of all added sugar in the average American diet comes from these sugar-sweetened beverages.
 As such, swapping SSBs for healthier and nutrient-dense alternatives like OLIPOP not only decreases added sugar consumption but also increases your intake of important nutrients like fiber

 Nutrient Density: The Takeaway